CodeScop/Oge-Mai-Field-Guide/meteoroid2020julintro.md

 ## Quick Quests To Pick Up ASAP List:

+I'm adjusting this on the basis of "it's the last weekend, what do you NOT want to miss?"

 ### Impact Crater

-- **Aid the Wordsmith**: A series which depends on wordcount; best to keep up with this as much as possible!
+- **Aid the Wordsmith**: A series which depends on wordcount; might as well have it going on in the background!
-- **One Rocky Start**: All these gotta-catch-'em-all quests are good to pick up immediately and have in the background.

 ### Mining Site